meichthys/vm/README.md

 The script automatically fetches the latest Nextcloud version when the below steps are taken.

-To get this going, it's basically two steps:
+To get this going, it's just a few steps:
-1. Download and setup an Ubuntu Server with
+1. Download and setup an Ubuntu Server 20.04 with:
     - 2 disks (one for OS, LVM - and one for DATA, don't do anything with this, just add it)
     - USER: ncadmin
     - PASSWORD: whatever ('nextcloud' is default)